csswizardry/csswizardry.github.com/code-reviews.md

-For clients who perhaps don’t need a full consultancy engagement, or an entire workshop, or maybe just need to learn what they need to fix next, there is an affordable, off-the-shelf solution that is perfect for you: a **two-day** remote audit.
+For clients who perhaps don’t need a full consultancy engagement, or an entire workshop, or maybe just need to learn what they need to fix next, there is an affordable, off-the-shelf solution that is perfect for you: a **two-day remote audit**.

 <ul class="c-nav-secondary">
   <li class="c-nav-secondary__item"><a href="#section:performance-audits" class="c-nav-secondary__link">Performance Audits</a></li>